brusdev/activemq-artemis/docs/user-manual/en/connection-routers.md

 ```

 ## Key transformers
-A `local-target-key-transformer` allows target key transformation before matching against any local-target-filter.
+A `local-target-key-transformer` allows key value transformation before matching against any local-target-filter.
 One use case is
 CLIENT_ID sharding across a cluster of N brokers.
 With a consistent hash % N transformation, each client id
 can map exclusively to just one of the brokers.
 The included transformers are:
 * `CONSISTENT_HASH_MODULO` that takes a single `modulo` property to configure the bound.